 There is no such thing as the best diabetic shoes.
 It all depends on your own feet and foot conditions.
 But you should know that poor quality footwear causes lots of foot problems.
-If you’ve been recommended to wear special shoes for diabetes you should look for quality ones from real orthopedic footwear.
+If you’ve been recommended to wear special shoes for diabetes, you should look for quality ones from accurate orthopedic footwear.

-The 10 shoes selected for this article are the ones that have the best features to protect diabetic feet.
-But you must choose the style that offers the advantages you most need according to your problems.
+The ten shoes selected for this article are the ones that have the best features to protect diabetic feet.
+But it would help if you chose the style that offers the most needed advantages according to your problems.

 If you suffer from severe neuropathy foot pain or swollen feet, prefer a stretchable style.
 If you suffer from plantar fasciitis pain, choose shoes with enhanced arch support and orthopedic insoles.
 If you have foot skin problems, get the ones with the smoothest interior linings.
-If your feet tend to sweat a lot and you often have fungus infections, get a moisture-wicking and breathable shoe fabric.
+If your feet sweat and you often have fungus infections, contact a moisture-wicking and breathable shoe fabric.

-Last but not least, the absolute most important feature is a proper fit.
-You can purchase the best diabetic shoes on earth worth hundreds of dollars but they won’t solve any problems if they don’t fit properly.
-You might have to try several styles, sizes, and widths out, and customize your fit adding or removing fitting spacers before you find the perfect fit you feel comfortable in.
+Last but not least, the absolute most crucial feature is a proper fit.
+You can purchase the best diabetic shoes on earth worth hundreds of dollars, but they won’t solve any problems if they don’t fit properly.
+You might have to try several styles, sizes, and widths out and customize your fit by adding or removing fitting spacers before you find the perfect fit you feel comfortable in.